makinako/OpenFIPS201/README.md

 - Numerous minor fixes and changes (none breaking the PIV interoperability)
 - Namespace change to all-lowercase

 Note that because of [issue #29](https://github.com/makinako/OpenFIPS201/issues/29) there is a minor breaking change to the pre-personalisation interface.
-Details are in the comments and will be updated.
+Details are in the comments and will be updated in the documentation.
 Feedback is still sought on whether this can be improved as things are flexible up until validation starts.

 ### **<u>UPDATE - 23th April 2021</u>**
 Things have been a bit quiet here, but behind the scenes we are in the process of preparing OpenFIPS201 for CMVP / FIPS 140-3 accreditation!